Latin American Free Trade Association: Latin American Integration Association (ALADI)

-ALADI is now the largest Latin-American group of integration.
+The Latin American Integration Association (ALADI) is now the largest Latin American group of integration.
 It covers more than 20 million sq kilometres and more than 493 million people.
 It is responsible for regulations on foreign trade which includes regulations on technical measures, sanitary regulations, environment protection measures, quality control measures, automatic licensing measures, price control measures, monopolistic measures, as well as other measures.
 These regulations are put into place in order for trade to be even handed amongst members of ALADI.